 The popularity of dropshipment

 The method is getting more and more popular.
 And it seems to be used mostly by entrepreneurs who just started their business.
 Many products you see in Instagram ads for example are sold by online retailers who are active in the dropshipping business.

 Customers often won’t notice that a business is selling products through dropshipping, although there are some factors that could give it away.
 Think of very long shipping times or generic product images you can also find on other websites (like with AliExpress dropshipping).

 Customers often won’t notice that a business is selling products through dropshipping.

 Another study, done by the Lehigh University, shows that dropshipping was recognized by 88 percent of retailers as being “inevitable for their long-term success”.
-Among the benefits, they have mentioned increased revenue and improved customer service.
+Among the benefits, they have mentioned increased revenue and improved customer support.